You may have come across news stories over the years about children dying or being hospitalized hours or days after an incident in the water.

 If someone’s having trouble in the water, get him or her out as quickly and safely as possible.
 Begin CPR if the person isn’t breathing or doesn’t have a pulse.
 Remove wet clothes to prevent hypothermia even if the weather isn’t cold.

-“Good pre-hospital care makes a difference in prognosis and saves lives,” Fernandez said.
+“Good pre-hospital care makes a difference in prognosis and saves lives,” Dr. Fernandez said.